George C. Scott: 1970–1979: Established star

+1980–1989

 Scott starred in The Changeling (1980), with Melvyn Douglas, John Colicos, Jean Marsh, and Van Devere, for which he received the Canadian Genie Award for Best Foreign Film Actor for his performance.
 He followed this with The Formula (1980) co-starring Marlon Brando, which was a flop.
 With one exception, it was the last time he had the lead in a major studio feature film.
+Scott returned to Broadway for Tricks of the Trade in 1980 with Van Devere, but it ran for a single performance.

-Scott appeared alongside Timothy Hutton and rising stars Sean Penn and Tom Cruise in the coming-of-age film Taps (1981), and was cast as Fagin in the CBS made-for-TV adaptation of Charles Dickens' Oliver Twist (1982).
+Scott appeared alongside Timothy Hutton and rising stars Sean Penn and Tom Cruise in the coming-of-age film Taps (1981), and was cast as Fagin in the CBS made-for-TV adaptation of Charles Dickens's Oliver Twist (1982).
 On Broadway, he starred in and directed a successful revival of Noël Coward's Present Laughter which ran during 1982–83.
 He starred in China Rose (1983) on television, and in 1984, had a supporting role in Firestarter and portrayed Ebenezer Scrooge in a television adaptation of A Christmas Carol.
+He directed the 1984 Broadway revival of Noël Coward's Design for Living, which ran for 245 performances.
+In 1986, on Broadway, Scott did The Boys in Autumn in 1986.
+In 1993, he appeared off-Broadway successfully with Wrong Turn at Lungfish.
 He was nominated for an Emmy Award for the role.
-Scott played the title role in the made-for-television-movie Mussolini: The Untold Story (1985).
+Scott played the title role in the television film Mussolini: The Untold Story (1985).

 Scott reprised his role as Patton in a made-for-television sequel, The Last Days of Patton (1986).
 Based on the final weeks of Patton's life after being mortally injured in a car accident, it contains flashbacks of Patton's life.
 At the time the sequel was aired, Scott mentioned in a TV Guide interview that he told the academy to donate his Oscar to the Patton Museum, but since the instructions were never put in writing, it was never delivered.

-On television, Scott did The Murders in the Rue Morgue (1986) and Pals (1987; with Don Ameche).
-He also played the lead role in the TV series Mr. President (1987–88), which ran for 24 turbulent episodes.
-He was also on the Johnny Carson Show in March 1987.
+On television, Scott appeared in The Murders in the Rue Morgue (1986) and Pals (1987; with Don Ameche).
+He also played the lead role in the TV series Mr. President (1987–88), and appeared on The Johnny Carson Show in March 1987.
 Scott starred in the television film The Ryan White Story (1989) as Charles Vaughan, the lawyer defending Ryan White.
-The following year, in 1990, he voiced two villainous roles: Smoke in the television special Cartoon All-Stars to the Rescue and Percival McLeach in the Disney film The Rescuers Down Under.